Beyond Words: The Impact of Cognitive Load on Children’s Sentence Comprehension

 By Beula Magimairaj, Ph.D.

-Working and Long-Term Memory
+Working Memory and Long-Term Memory

 Figure 1.
 Example of a sentence from the low cognitive demand condition (superfluous premodifying adjectives).
 Target (spoken sentence): “The small gray horse bumps the tall pink deer.”

-In the low demand condition (Figure 1 above), two of the picture foils contain an unmentioned subject and an unmentioned object, respectively, both irrelevant for picture selection (superfluous information).
-In the high demand condition (Figure 2 below), the adjectives were contrastive and obligatory for picture selection.
+In the low demand condition (Figure 1 above), two of the picture foils contained an unmentioned subject and an unmentioned object, respectively.
+The adjectives in the spoken sentence were not essential for picture selection (superfluous information) because all horses and deer pictured were the same.

 Figure 2.
 Example of a sentence from the high cognitive demand condition (contrastive premodifying adjectives).
 Target (spoken sentence): “The little brown cat pokes the happy black goat.”